Bike Tour FAQs

 We are not able to accommodate recumbents or trikes at this time.
 This is due to the difficult storage and transportation logistics of these bikes.
 We transport bikes on a roof rack either on the van or trailer, and we are not able to ensure the ability to carry these bikes due to space limitations.

 In regards to other non-traditional bikes please contact us.
 Not all tours are ideal for unconventional bikes, and we might have some additional questions about its size and/or make, to ensure that we accommodate to the best of our ability.
 We do recommend that our guests maintain a speed of 10 miles per hour, so consider your bike of choice’s capabilities before making your final decision.
-Please let us know what type of bike you’re bringing when you fill out your registration form.
+Please let us know what type of bike you’re bringing when you fill out your R.I.D.E form.

 Tandems are welcome, please let us know in advance so that we are prepared to accommodate the bike.